UrekTribal/GameofLifeHaskell/README.md

-# Game of Life in Haskell
+# Game of Life with Zombies in Haskell
 This is just a mirror from a closed Git service.